They say nothing is certain in life except two things – death and taxes.

 You’ll pay less income tax

-The Government’s long-awaited ‘stage 3’ tax cuts are coming into effect on 1 July 2024.
-While there have been well-publicised changes – lower income earners will receive a higher cut than originally proposed, while higher income earners will receive a lower cut – the bottom line is that all personal income taxpayers will pay less tax.
+The Government’s long-awaited ‘stage 3’ tax cuts came into effect on 1 July 2024.
+While there have been well-publicised changes – lower income earners received a higher cut than originally proposed, while higher income earners received a lower cut – the bottom line is that all personal income taxpayers will pay less tax.

 Your tax cuts from 1 July 2024